 Alternatively these days, many paintings are created using thin wood panels with canvas glued down onto them.
 Both stretched canvases and canvas panels are readily available in art stores, so we artists don’t need to make our own.
 (Been there, done that, now I buy them ready to paint.)

 Stretched canvases come with a variety of types of canvas.
 In fact, “canvas” is often taken to mean any surface on which to paint.
 Most canvas is made of cotton, from the cotton plant.
 The more expensive linen canvas is made from the flax plant.
-Cotton may be stronger, allowing for tighter pulling, but linen may be finer.
+Good Linen is stronger, allowing for tighter pulling, and linen may be finer, absorbing less oil from the paint, resulting in a nice sheen.
 Artist’s choice here.

 Once framed in a nice wood frame, one may not see much or any difference between a canvas panel painting and a stretched canvas painting.
 But one advantage to the stretched canvas is that it can be made with the canvas pulled not just across the front of the skeleton, but around the edges as well, with the staples out of sight on the back.
 Then the artist can paint around the edges.
 This is termed a “gallery wrap.”